-Many individuals with NAFLD do not have any symptoms but, for those who do, symptoms are generally nonspecific, such as mild fatigue or discomfort in the abdomen.
+Many individuals with MASLD do not have any symptoms but, for those who do, symptoms are generally nonspecific, such as mild fatigue or discomfort in the abdomen.
 Over many years, the presence of fat might trigger inflammation in the liver, which may lead to formation of scar tissue.
 If very advanced, the amount of scar tissue in the liver may reach a level termed cirrhosis, which refers to a specific pattern and degree of scar tissue in the liver.
-For patients with cirrhosis, www.badgut.org © GI Society 1 ongoing damage to the liver can eventually result in signs and symptoms, such as worsening fatigue, fluid accumulation in the abdomen (ascites), bleeding from veins in the esophagus or stomach (varices), and confusion (encephalopathy).
-The goal in identifying NAFLD is to ensure appropriate monitoring, to offer guidance on how to treat the condition, and to decrease the chances of complications.
+For patients with cirrhosis, ongoing damage to the liver can eventually result in signs and symptoms, such as worsening fatigue, fluid accumulation in the abdomen (ascites), bleeding from veins in the esophagus or stomach (varices), and confusion (encephalopathy).
+The goal in identifying MASLD is to ensure appropriate monitoring, to offer guidance on how to treat the condition, and to decrease the chances of complications.